Last Updated: 11/01/23

 We can see here that the top ranking websites’ intent are 1) how to improve medical SEO and 2) companies that can help you achieve better SEO.
 If you were writing a blog to rank for “medical SEO,” you would want it to match one or both of these intents.
 It’s important not to write content for a keyword that does not match the current top SERPs’ intent; if you do this, you may never even make it onto the first page, even if you follow all the other rules of SEO.

-6) Implement On-Page SEO
+6) IMPLEMENT ON-PAGE SEO

 - Internal Links- make sure the pages of your own website link to each other in a way that improves the user’s experience and makes it easy to find relevant information.
 When you have a link to your blog on your home page, this is an example of an internal link.
+Using a page's primary keyword as anchor text in internal links can reinforce keyword relevancy and help improve its rankings on search engines.

 - Outbound/External Links- links that take the user to other websites.
 These links should be synonymous or relevant to the information you have on your own website.
 Google likes it when there are external links because it helps search engines get a better idea of what your site is about.
 When Google understands the intention of a site better, they feel more comfortable sending other users there.
 But be careful!
 If you link to sites with bad domain authority (DA) scores, it could hurt the DA of your own site, so make sure to always check the DA score before creating an external link.